The 20 Best Spinal and Bulbar Muscular Atrophy Doctors Near Me in Maryland, US

 Offers Telehealth

 Abdullah AlQahtani specializes in inherited and noninherited neuromuscular neurological diseases.
 Dr. AlQahtani obtained his medical degree from the King Saud University in Saudi Arabia.
 He also completed an internship and earned a master’s degree in public health from the University of Miami Miller School of Medicine, and he obtained residency training in neurology at the University Hospitals of Cleveland-Case Western Reserve University and the Louis Stokes Cleveland Department of Veterans Affairs Medical Center.
 After completing a neuromuscular fellowship at Case Western Reserve University, Dr. AlQahtani joined the neurogenetics branch of the National Institute of Neurological Disorders and Stroke.
 He worked on natural history studies of disease progression and phenotype-genotype correlation.
 His research focuses on the identification of biomarkers of disease progression in neuromuscular diseases.
 Dr. Alqahtani is rated as an Advanced provider by MediFind in the treatment of Spinal and Bulbar Muscular Atrophy.
-His top areas of expertise are Spinal and Bulbar Muscular Atrophy, Primary Lateral Sclerosis, and Spinal Muscular Atrophy (SMA).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Spinal and Bulbar Muscular Atrophy, Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), and Stroke.
+Dr. Alqahtani is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Spinal and Bulbar Muscular Atrophy